ctrl-alt-del/devenv/README.md

 ## Ruby on Ubuntu
 Since Ruby Version Manager (RVM) is also available for Linux and other Unix-like operation system, you can install Ruby easily through using RVM.
 You can learn more about RVM on their home page: `https://rvm.io/`

+To install RVM and Ruby, you need to have [Curl](#curl-on-ubuntu), follow the instruction to get it if you haven't have it.

 To install the latest RVM along with the latest stable Ruby, you can simply run:
 ```sh
 \curl -sSL https://get.rvm.io | bash -s stable